MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/nf-cfgmgr32-cm_get_hw_prof_flagsa.md

 ### -param pDeviceID [in]

-Pointer to a NULL-terminated string that contains the <a href="https://msdn.microsoft.com/library/Ff541327(v=VS.85).aspx">device instance ID</a> of the device for which to retrieve hardware profile-specific configuration flags.
+Pointer to a NULL-terminated string that contains the <a href="devinst.device_instance_ids">device instance ID</a> of the device for which to retrieve hardware profile-specific configuration flags.

 ### -param ulHardwareProfile [in]